jcseeley/SalonManager.Solution/README.md

 3. Under the "Administration" tab, click "Data Import/Restore".
 4. Select "Import from Self-Contained file".
 5. To the right of the form field, click the box with ".." in it and navigate to the top level of this directory.
 Select the "jase_seeley.sql" file.
 6. Under "Default Target Schema", click the "New..." button, enter "jase_seeley" as the schema name and click "OK".
-Alternatively, you may name this file whatever you prefer but make sure it matches the "database" name in the "appsettings.json" file.
+Alternatively, you may name this whatever you prefer but make sure it matches the "database" name in the "appsettings.json" file.
 (See below)
 7. Click the "Start Import" button.
 8. When the import is complete, navigate to the "Schemas" tab.
 9. Right click under the list of schemas and select "Refresh All".